WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 We want to come out of RWoT with a clear information letter, from a collection of experts, how to get started to deliver a bare minimum decentralized identity solution.

 ## Background
 Working with devices in the African continent, we time after time experience device problems with the current existing identity solutions we work with.
-Also we experience that the current device penetration today, in Uganda, is not 100%, meaning that it is difficult to provide value for everybody.
+Also we experience that the current device penetration today, in Uganda particularly, is not 100%, meaning that it is difficult to provide value for everybody.

 We want to discuss what the bare minimum specifications that an identity app needs, to provide value, and how can an identity be represented physically?
 What are the pros and cons of of a combination identity.